 There is emerging evidence that alternative lipid emulsions such as SMOFlipid® or Omegaven® may decrease the risk of PNALD compared to soybean only (Intralipid) lipid emulsions.
-SMOFlipid® is a combination lipid emulsion which includes soybean, MCT, olive, and fish oils.
-Omegaven® is fish oil based.
-Due to the fact that SMOFlipid® has both omega 3 and omega 6 fats, it meets infant nutritional requirements for optimal neurological development and to prevent essential fatty acid deficiency.
+Omegaven® is fish oil based, so has primarily omega 6 fats, which are less pro-inflammatory than omega 3 fats found in soybean products.
+SMOFlipid® has both omega 3 and omega 6 fats.
+SMOFlipid® is a combination lipid emulsion that includes soybean, MCT, olive, and fish oils.